picocomputer/picocomputer.github.io/_sources/api.rst.txt

 1. Introduction
 ===============

 The :doc:`ria` runs a protected 32-bit kernel that you can call from the 6502.
-The kernel runs on a processor that is significnatly faster than a 6502.
+The kernel runs on a processor that is significantly faster than a 6502.
 This is the only practical way to run modern networking and USB host stacks.

 The RP6502 presents an opportunity to create a new type of operating system.
 A 6502 OS based on the C programming language with familiar POSIX-like operations.

 2. Calling with fastcall
 ========================

-If you only plan on writing C code, you can skip this section.
 The binary interface is based on fastcall from the `CC65 Internals <https://cc65.github.io/doc/cc65-intern.html>`_.
 However, the RP6502 fastcall does not use or require anything from CC65.

-The CC65 fastcall is simply a pattern which I think works well for both C and assembly programmers.
-In short:
+I think works well for both C and assembly programmers.
+Here's the call flow this section will expand on.

 * Kernel calls have C declarations.
 * Last argument is passed by register.